Skip to content

 3.2 How to handle if the certificate has expired

-1. Upgrade Rancher to version v2.0.14+, v2.1.9+, or v2.2.2+;
+1. Upgrade the rancher version to v2.0.14+, v2.1.9+, or v2.2.2+ normally;

 2. Execute the following commands:

-3. For version 2.0 or 2.1
+3. For versions 2.0 or 2.1

-docker exec -ti <rancher_server_id> mv /var/lib/rancher/management-state/certs/bundle.json /var/lib/rancher/management-state/certs/bundle.json-bak
+docker exec -ti <rancher_server_id>mv /var/lib/rancher/management-state/certs/bundle.json /var/lib/rancher/management-state/certs/bundle.json-bak

 • For version 2.2+

-docker exec -ti <rancher_server_id> mv /var/lib/rancher/management-state/tls/localhost.crt /var/lib/rancher/management-state/tls/localhost.crt-bak
+docker exec -ti <rancher_server_id>mv /var/lib/rancher/management-state/tls/localhost.crt /var/lib/rancher/management-state/tls/localhost.crt-bak

 • For version 2.3+

-docker exec -ti <rancher_server_id> mv /var/lib/rancher/k3s/server/tls /var/lib/rancher/k3s/server/tlsbak
+docker exec -ti <rancher_server_id>mv /var/lib/rancher/k3s/server/tls /var/lib/rancher/k3s/server/tlsbak

 docker restart <rancher_server_id>